ni3galave/React_Visual_Search/README.md

 ## Quick Overview
-react_visual_search allows to search data by attribute name.
+`react_visual_search` allows to search data by attribute name.
 Multiple filters can be applied to take broad range of data.

 # Features:
-* Support Search both text and list mode.
+* Search support both text and list mode.

 ## Examples